Number squeezed and fragmented states of strongly interacting bosons in a double well: Truncated Basis Models for an Interacting BEC in a Double Well

 where $\phi_{0}(z)$ and $\phi_{1}(z)$ are the ground and first excited states, respectively, of the 1D double well and

 is the ground state of a 2D harmonic oscillator.
-As is conventional, we expand $\hat{\Psi}(\mathbf{r})$ in terms of linear combinations of these states that are localized in the left and right wells of the potential.
-These are
+As is conventional, we expand $\hat{\Psi}(\mathbf{r})$ in terms of linear combinations of these states that are localized in the left and right wells of the potential, i.e.,

 where